The proposed solution is a digitally-based service for operational diagnostics on gas network PRSs.

 This JIP will develop a digitally-based service for enhanced monitoring of the operation and performance of PRS sites.
 Coupled with online data analytics, this would enable the early detection of fault conditions, highlighting to operator staff any issues arising as a result of network operation, and any changes due to potential component degradation, so proactive action can be taken.

-Avoidance of integrity-related failures would realise savings related to some/all of the following:
+Avoidance of integrity-related failures would realize savings related to some/all of the following:

 - Shut-down / outage costs